Md-Tarikul-Islam-Juel/AVR-ADC-master/README.md

 # AVR-ADC-master Library
 ![](https://img.shields.io/badge/release-v%201.1.0-blue)

-<<<<<<< HEAD
 This library is designed for the Atmel AVR microcontroller.
 The most interesting part of this library is, who are familiar with Arduino ADC, they can use it like an Arduino ADC library.

 **Contents**